creviceapp/creviceapp/readme.markdown

 ### WindowInfo

 `WindowInfo` is a thin wrapper of the handle of a window.
-This class provides functions to use window handles more easily.
+This class provides properties and methods to use window handles more easily.

 #### Properties
 This class provides `WindowHandle`, `ThreadId`, `ProcessId`, `WindowId`, `Text`, `ClassName`, `Parent`, `ModulePath` and `ModuleName` as it's property.